 2 employees killed in Dallas hospital shooting

-Two employees were shot and killed in a Dallas hospital Saturday morning, hospital officials reported.
+Two employees were shot and killed in a Dallas hospital Saturday morning, authorities said.
 The male suspect was shot and wounded by responding police.

 The situation unfolded at approximately 11 a.m. local time at Methodist Dallas Medical Center, according to a news release from the Methodist Health System.